 "Outback" En Plein Air Series, 2020

 While sitting on our deck during the summer of 2019, I got the idea to study our view out back through oil painting.
 I started with a practice painting in June to see how the composition would work.
 Even though the sunsets are spectacular, I decided morning light would be best to study the colors and shadows of the landscape.
-I had to decide the focal point of the barn, silo and buildings on the right along with the Douglas bike trail off to the left.
+I had to work out the focal point of the barn, silo and buildings on the right along with the Douglas bike trail off to the left.
 I knew right away it was not the best composition but decided that's not what this would be about.
 I decided to do this series to record the view and to improve my skills.
 I wanted to track the color, light and shadows of each month of the year and show how quickly things change in Minnesota.
 I'm a studio painter but have always admired "en plein air" art (painting the subject in the open air, outdoors).
 I decided this would be an excellent opportunity to improve my skills.

 February.
 I decided to zoom out and include more of the trees from the bike trail left of the composition.
 The snow covered landscape and white haze during much of February made the farm seem miles away.
 I really like how much is said with just a few colors- white (titanium white), tan (raw sienna), cranberry (alizarin crimson) and evergreen (phthalo blue and light/medium yellows) .
 This might be my favorite scene from the series.